koush/AnyKernel/README.md

 __do.cleanuponabort=0__ will keep the zip from removing it's working directory in /tmp/anykernel in case of installation abort.

-`block=auto` enables detection of the device boot partition for use with broad, device non-specific zips.
+`block=auto` instead of a direct block filepath enables detection of the device boot partition for use with broad, device non-specific zips.
 Also accepts specifically `boot` or `recovery`.

 `is_slot_device=1` enables detection of the suffix for the active boot partition on slot-based devices and will add this to the end of the supplied `block=` path.
 Also accepts `auto` for use with broad, device non-specific zips.